 - Darkening of Tooth — It’s one thing to have yellow stains or discoloration on your teeth, but it’s another if a specific tooth is turning gray due to an internal infection.

-What Is Root Canal Surgery Like?
+What is Root Canal Treatment Like?

 Once it’s time to begin the procedure, we will apply a local anesthetic so that the infected tooth and surrounding area is numb.
-At Highland Oaks Family Dentistry, we also offer our patients the option of sedation to help them overcome any fear or anxiety they have about the procedure.
+At Highland Oaks Family Dentistry, we also offer our patients the option of sedation to help them overcome any fear or anxiety they have about their root canal treatment.
 Next, we’ll clean out the diseased tissue from the tooth and disinfect the root canals.
 Then, we will seal the canals to protect them from becoming reinfected.
 Finally, we will place a filling to seal off and strengthen the tooth.
 That’s it!
 You may experience some slight discomfort after the procedure, which you can manage with over-the-counter pain relievers.

-Rest assured that our team will walk you through what we will be doing during the procedure, and we will also go over aftercare instructions.
+Rest assured that our team will walk you through what we will be doing throughout the procedure, and we will also go over aftercare instructions.
 We’ve found that helping our patients understand exactly what to expect can help ease any apprehension or worry they might feel.
 If you ever have any questions, please don’t hesitate to ask!

 What Is the Cost of a Root Canal?